niedzielski/git-diff-img/readme.md

 - [Improved Colored Diff](https://github.com/jeffkaufman/icdiff)

 ## License (Public Domain)
-All code is public domain and may be used without limitation
+All code is public domain and may be used without limitation.